Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 deemed as "the wrong reasons."
 While I cannot stop you from doing anything in your own mind, it is best to not create a tulpa for all, but not limited to, these reasons.

- - To only fulﬁll sexual desires
+ - To only fulll sexual desires
  - To let frustration out on; to abuse
  - For their form; to only have around just for the sake of looking at them
  - If you plan on getting rid of them later